Early history of Ghana: European colonies

 Trade between the natives of Ghana and European states began in the 15th century.
 In 1481, King John II of Portugal commissioned Diogo de Azambuja to build the Elmina Castle, which was completed in three years.
 By 1598, the Dutch had joined the Portuguese in the gold trade, establishing the Dutch Gold Coast, where they fortified their position at Komenda and Kormantsi.
 In 1617, the Dutch captured the Olnini Castle from the Portuguese, along with Fort St Anthony in 1642.

 By the mid-17th century, other European traders had entered the gold trade with the natives of the Gold Coast.
 Most notable among them were the Swedes, who established the Swedish Gold Coast, and Denmark-Norway, who established the Danish Gold Coast.
-Because of the abandunce of gold in the area, Portuguese merchants named the region as Costa do Ouro or Gold Coast.
+Because of the abundance of gold in the area, Portuguese merchants named the region as Costa do Ouro or Gold Coast.
 The Gold Coast was a strategic location during the Atlantic slave trade.
 The Portuguese, Swedish, Dano-Norwegians, Dutch, and German traders erected more than thirty forts and castles in the region, with the last, Germans, establishing the German Gold Coast.

 In 1874, the British Empire took control of some areas of the country, naming them the British Gold Coast.
 The British defeated the Ashanti in the War of the Golden Stool and by 1902, the entire of the Gold Coast region was a colony of Britain.